 Gradual change gets around our natural resistance to big disruptions – and ‘small’ fits into busy schedules.
 Overall it’s just a more realistic (and more effective) way of bringing about long term results.

-So we built The Pivot to be ‘Kaizen’ for your professional development.
+So we built PDHQ to be ‘Kaizen’ for your professional development.
 Small, manageable, regular improvements – each week – on autopilot.

-…is a fully registered teacher with over 30 years experience in early childhood – as teacher, manager, mentor and advisor.
-Coral still chooses to work on-the-floor part-time each week to bring practical, real-life insights to The Pivot.
+…is a fully-registered teacher with over 30 years experience in early childhood – as teacher, manager, mentor and advisor.
+Coral still works ‘on-the-floor’ periodically to bring practical, real-life insights to PDHQ.

 …has a BSc in chemistry and marketing, and an MBA (Hons).
 He has a background in research, marketing, and managing companies and not-for-profit organisations – with close to 25 years experience in the adult education sector.